MattGaarder/js-FCC/Notes/nodejs.md

+### Important code that loads nvm

+export NVM_DIR="$HOME/.nvm"
+  [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
+  [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion

+### Code for the version we want

+Matts-MacBook-Air:Buttcamp matt$  -  nvm use v16.19.0

+### To find out what PID for process on the port

+First, you would want to know which process is using port (3000)

+sudo lsof -i :3000

+this will list all PID listening on this port, once you have the PID you can terminate it with the following:

+kill -9 <PID>

+where you replace <PID> by the process ID, or the list of process IDs, the previous command output.

 ### The Node.js file system module allows you to work with the file system on your computer.

 var http = require('http');